hanabi/hanabi.github.io/Reference.md

   * Cathy tries to blind-play red 2 and it is instead a blue 2.
   * Donald knew that Alice's clue was *Finessing* him, since no-one else on the team has any red cards.
 So, he gasps in surprise when Cathy blind-plays for seemingly no reason.
   * However, Donald knows that he should trust Alice and he should trust Cathy, so he continues to assume that he has the red 2.
   * Donald tries to blind-play red 2 and it is instead the blue 3.
-Donald know knows that this is a *Patch Finesse*.
+Donald now knows that this is a *Patch Finesse*.
   * Emily sees the playable red 2 and red 3 in Donald's hand, so she also knows that this was a *Patch Finesse*.
 The red card in her hand is either red 3 or red 4.
   * We skipped over Bob - why did he discard?
 Normally, Bob should think the same thing as Cathy - that he has both the red 2 and the red 3.
 However, Bob can look ahead and see that a *Patch Finesse* could occur, so he has to give precedence to that interpretation and wait to see what will happen.
 He should try to blind-play the red 2 himself on the next round if no other blind-plays occur.
 * See the section below for important *Patch Finesse* stipulations.